BertHav/Omgevingsmonitor_Software/README.md

 Some bugfixes, auto detect alternate address ENS160.

 ## version 4.54 <a name="version454"></a>
 ENS160 sensor added.
 Basic frame work is included.
 The usefulness of this sensor can be disputed as long as it is in the housing.
-Converting the values ​​of the GPR registers to the respective gases is of little use without a good reference environment.
+Converting the values ​​of the GPR registers to the respective gases is of little use without a good reference  ronment.
 The values ​​of the AHT21 on the same PCB are used for the temperature compensation of the ENS160.

 ## version 4.53 <a name="version453"></a>
 aht20.% renamed to aht2x.%.
 Version should support AHT20 and AHT21.